RobRendell/gTove/README.md

 * Pieces roster improvements:
     * Add option to display custom roster column values near minis.
 Can also choose to hide mini names on the tabletop.
     * Add style to columns which are not visible to everyone.
+* Remove the code to show up and down arrows when a client is partially connected - it didn't make anything clearer.

 ## Plans/TODO